Why the ADA Doesn’t Say Anything about the InternetPublished on

 The first President Bush, George H. W., signed the Americans with Disabilities Act into law on July 26, 1990.
 Needless to say, the world was a very different place then.

 Think about it; what were you doing in 1990?
 Were you even alive?
-(That’s a fair question since that’s nearly 30 years ago!)
+(That’s a fair question since that’s more than 30 years ago!)

 Just for fun, let’s take a trip back to 1990: